-Hiker dies on 1,000ft Snowdonia peak
+Hiker dies on 1,000m Snowdonia peak

-Hiker dies on 1,000ft Glyder Fawr in Snowdonia
+Hiker dies on 1,000m Glyder Fawr in Snowdonia

-A solo hiker has been found dead on a 1,000ft (300m) Snowdonia peak after being reported missing.
+A solo hiker has been found dead on a 3,284ft (1,000m) Snowdonia peak after being reported missing.

 The woman's body was recovered by rescuers from an upper cliff on Glyder Fawr in the Ogwen Valley, near Bethesda, at about 09:00 BST on Friday.